Prempeh College: Achievements

-The school also represented Ghana at the World Robotics Online Competition where the school amassed a total of 22 trophies.
-A total of 3 teams were presented by the school with the teams 1st, 3rd and 5th spots in the competition.
-The school became the first ever to win the competition for a second consecutive time having won the prior competition in Michigan.
-However the 2020 edition was held online due to the impact of the Covid-19 on travelling.
+The school also represented Ghana at the World Robotics Online Competition, where the school amassed a total of 22 trophies.
+A total of three teams were presented by the school, with the teams 1st, 3rd, and 5th spots in the competition.
+The school became the first ever to win the competition for a second consecutive time, having won the prior competition in Michigan.
+However, the 2020 edition was held online due to the impact of COVID-19 on travelling.